typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 Please adjust the CPU and memory resources to match the requirements of the application.

-The `env` property of the StatefulSet contains list of environment variable to be passed into the application when it starts.
+The `env` property of the StatefulSet contains list of environment variables to be passed into the application when it starts.
 These environment variables will be used to populate the system properties to bootstrap the Akka cluster required by the application.
 Note that the environment variable `AKKA_SEED_NODE_HOST` is set to `myapp-0`, which means that `myapp-0` is used as the seed node to establish the Akka cluster.

 We will be using port `2551` to inform Kubernetes that the application is ready as configured by the `readinessProbe`.
 Depending on the nature of your application, the application might not be ready when the `ActorSystem` starts up.
 You may opt to inform Kubernetes using a different means of [readinessProbe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/).